bigfix/developer.bigfix.com/site/guide/basics/strings-and-numbers.md

 {{/example}}

 ## Simple Operators
 The normal operators you'd expect to be able to use with numbers work in the Relevance Language.
-Plus and Times are valid operations for integars so this works.
+Addition and multiplication are valid operations for integers so this works.

 {{#example}}
 Q: (8+3)*6